What to know about Bolivia's election that elevated a centrist shaking up the political landscape

 That has resonated with many workers in Bolivia's vast informal economy who have watched politicians enrich themselves while their own finances collapse and the country’s economy spirals.

-Sunday’s presidential election marked the first since 2002 without Morales or a stand-in on the ballot.
+Sunday’s presidential election was the first since 2002 without Morales or a stand-in on the ballot.

-Still, the outcome confirmed the maverick ex-union leader’s enduring influence after serving three straight terms marked by relative prosperity and political stability until his 2019 disputed reelection and subsequent ouster.
+Yet the outcome confirmed the maverick ex-union leader’s enduring influence.
+He transformed Bolivia over three straight terms marked by economic prosperity and political stability until his 2019 disputed reelection and subsequent ouster.

 Disqualified from the race by a court ruling on term limits, Morales called on his followers to spoil their ballots against what he deemed an illegitimate election.

-He campaigned hard for null votes, at times condemning his leftist rivals — Eduardo Del Castillo, nominated by the unpopular President Luis Arce, and Senate leader Andrónico Rodríguez, a former protégé and coca farming union activist — more than the right-wing opposition.
+He campaigned hard for null votes nationwide, often attacking his leftist rivals — Eduardo Del Castillo, nominated by the unpopular President Luis Arce, and Senate leader Andrónico Rodríguez, a former protégé and coca farming union activist — more than the right-wing opposition.

-While the election results swept aside those splintered MAS party factions, the null-and-void vote captured third place in Sunday’s elections.
+While Sunday’s elections swept aside the MAS party’s splintered factions, the null-and-void vote captured third place.

 Spoiled ballots appealed to nostalgic Morales supporters who fault Arce for Bolivia's economic collapse and to voters disillusioned by politicians across the spectrum who they say are more focused more on their own power games than on the people they are supposed to serve.